-Xiaomi has been working on the MIUI 11 for a long period of time, it goes without saying the latest update from Xaiomi packs a bunch of cool features
+Xiaomi has been working on the MIUI 11 for a long period of time, it goes without saying the latest update from Xiaomi packs a bunch of cool features

 1. Design changes to UI

-With the MIUI 11, the Chinese tech giant has tried to add a minimalistic design to the interface.
+With the MIUI 11, the Chinese tech giant has removed the excessive colors and undesired elements, making the UI minimalistic and intuitive.

 The most noticeable part is the new colorful iconography on the settings page.
-Also, there is a new font titled ‘Milan Pro’, alongside plenty of white space all over the place.
-There are new lock animations as well.
+Moreover, the MIUI update uses a new font titled ‘Milan Pro’ for text, alongside plenty of white space all over the UI.

 2.Mi Share file-transfer